-Ferinestrix—Voracious Flesh-eater // Lontra canadensis—North American River Otter // Mustela—Weasels and Ferrets // Neovison vison—American Mink // Satherium sp.—Extinct Otters // Taxidea taxus—American Badger // Trigonictis—Grisons
+Enhydra lutris—Sea Otter // Ferinestrix—Voracious Flesh-eater // Lontra canadensis—North American River Otter // Mustela—Weasels and Ferrets // Neovison vison—American Mink // Satherium—Extinct Otters // Taxidea taxus—American Badger // Trigonictis—Grisons

 The mustelids form a diverse family whose members are highly carnivorous.
 There are several different lines of adaptation.
 Our region has three of these.

 The otters are semi-aquatic, entirely at home in water where fish and aquatic invertebrates form the main diet.
-Our region apparently has been marginal to their geographic range, with a limited number of records in historic times.
+The Sea Otter occurs in the coastal areas, but inland, there are a limited number of records of otter in historic times.
 Re-introductions into New Mexico are currently occurring.

 The weasels, including ferrets, are terrestrial animals adapted for going into burrows after prey.
 As such, they are short-legged and long-bodied, allowing these animals of relatively high body mass to enter burrows of relatively small diameter.
 They also have the reputation of viciousness out of proportion to their size.